-- 2.46 The Health and Social Care Act 2012 made it a requirement for local authorities to develop Health and Well-being Boards.
-The aim of the Wandsworth Health and Well-being Board (HWB) is to improve the health and well-being of the local population and reduce inequalities in health by ensuring that the key leaders in health and care system work together.
-The Joint Health and Well-being Strategy's vision is to make Wandsworth the healthiest place to live in London by reducing the difference in health and life expectancy between the wealthiest and the most deprived people.
-It sets out three key priorities: healthy places, targeted interventions, and mental health. - 2.47 The HWB is an executive arm of the Wandsworth Health and Care Board and has also produced the borough's Health and Care Plan 2019-2021.
+2.48 The Health and Social Care Act 2012 made it a requirement for local authorities to develop Health and Well-being Boards.
+The aim of the Wandsworth Health and Well-being Board (HWB) is to improve the health and well-being of the local population and reduce inequalities in health by ensuring that the key leaders in health and care

+- 2.49 The HWB is an executive arm of the Wandsworth Health and Care Board and has also produced the borough's Health and Care Plan 2019-2021.
 The Plan sets out health and care areas where the Council can have the greatest impact by working collaboratively with its partners.
 The Plan is founded on the premise that wider determinants such as housing, environment, open spaces and transport fundamentally affect the health and well-being of residents and the focus must therefore be on 'prevention' - including by creating environments where the healthier choice is the easier choice.
 The Plan has three themes based on the key stages in people's lives: Start Well, Live Well, Age Well.
-Each theme has identified health and care priorities the HWB would like to ensure are considered in the Local Plan to reduce health inequalities. - 2.48 The National Health Service (NHS) is facing unprecedented challenges.
+Each theme has identified health and care priorities the HWB would like to ensure are considered in the Local Plan to reduce health inequalities. - 2.50 The National Health Service (NHS) is facing unprecedented challenges.
 Part of the approach to addressing these is by reviewing estate requirements so that they reflect new clinical approaches, the changes arising from the COVID-19 pandemic and what may be needed in the future.
 This includes the challenge of optimising the redevelopment of health sites to improve provision and, where appropriate, contribute more widely to the area.
 The contribution of new residential and mixed-use developments to provide sustainable and enhanced capacity of the health infrastructure is essential.
 The NHS London Healthy Urban Development Unit (HUDU) Planning Obligations Model estimates that the capital cost of providing additional infrastructure capacity (such as new buildings, expansion, and provision of major equipment) to meet the growth expected over the Local Plan period could be as much as £34m.
-There is also a need to address the issue of existing properties that are in poor repair or which are not capable of meeting future requirements.
+There is also a need to address the issue of existing properties that are in poor repair or which are not capable of meeting future requirements. - 2.51 There are 42 General Practitioner (GP) surgeries in the borough offering a range of services including asthma care, contraceptive planning and advice and

-- 2.49 There are 42 General Practitioner (GP) surgeries in the borough offering a range of services including asthma care, contraceptive planning and advice and management of long-term conditions such as diabetes.
+- management of long-term conditions such as diabetes.
 The primary care estate consists of a variety of premises in terms of their size, type and condition from modern, purpose-built to older converted residential premises.
-A total of nine Primary Care Networks (PCNs) were formed in 2019 to serve populations of between 30,000 50,000 people with significantly varied population demographics. - 2.50 The PCNs incorporate a broad mix of clinicians, including physiotherapists and pharmacists.
+A total of nine Primary Care Networks (PCNs) were formed in 2019 to serve populations of between 30,000 50,000 people with significantly varied population demographics. - 2.52 The PCNs incorporate a broad mix of clinicians, including physiotherapists and pharmacists.
 PCNs are reviewing their estate requirements for the longer term in light of the impact of the COVID-19 pandemic on working practices, including seeing priority patients and introducing one-way patient flows.
 In addition, PCN contractual arrangements for accommodating new members into the workforce in general practice is causing additional space pressures that needs to be addressed as part of the PCN's strategic approach.